abinit/abinit/doc/tutorial/eph4zpr.md

 4. **Merge the partial DDB and POT files** with *mrgddb* and *mrgdvdb*, respectively

-5. **Start from the DDB/DVDB files produced in step #4 and the WFK file** obtained in step #3 to perform ZPR calculations with [[eph_task]] 4.
+5. Start from the DDB/DVDB files produced in step #4 and the WFK file obtained in step #3 to perform ZPR calculations with [[eph_task]] 4.

 ## Getting started

+[TUTORIAL_README]

 In this tutorial, we prefer to focus on the usage of the EPH code hence we will be using **pre-computed DDB and DFPT POT files** to bypass the DFPT part.
-We also provide a **precomputed DEN.nc file** that can be used to perform the NSCF calculations required to generate the WKF file as well as the file with GS KS potential required for the Sternheimer equation.
+We also provide a **precomputed DEN.nc file** that can be used to perform the NSCF calculations required to generate the WFK file as well as the file with GS KS potential required for the Sternheimer equation.

 If git is installed on your machine, one can easily fetch the entire repository with: